JesseCoretta/go-schemax/README.md

 The general rule-of-thumb is suggests that if the `ls -l` Bash command _consistently_ lists the indicated schema files in correct order, _and_ assuming those files contain properly ordered and well-formed definitions, the parsing process should work nicely.

 The `ParseRaw` method is subject to the same conditions related to the order of dependent definitions.

+## Marshal support

+When needed, all `Definition` qualifier types allow for convenient population by way of an instance of `DefinitionMap` or `map[string]any` being submitted to the appropriate `Marshal` method held by the desired receiver instance.
+This feature bridges the gap between other markdown languages, such as JSON, and allows easy conversion into the desired definition type.

 ## The Schema Itself